dbon81926/Industrial-Robotics/README.md

 3. [ ] Establish an environment that incoroprates safety features for project to take place
 4. [ ] Integrate robots + environemnt

+Creation of GUI: <br>

+Collision Detection/Avoidance <br>

-Movement of Robotic Arms:
+Movement of Robotic Arms: <br>
 5. [ ] Create grippers for both robots

 Trajection of ball:

-Real-Demo Implementation of Pong Game
+Real-Demo Implementation of Pong Game: